ingen-lab/Ruth/Attachments/ElfEars/ElfEars-Readme.txt

 https://www.outworldz.com/cgi/free-seamless-textures.plx

-Then do a ctrl-F and look for skin, or Starlight for open source starlight_face texture.
+Then do a ctrl-F and look for skin, or Starlight for an open source starlight_face texture.

 The ElfEars can be resized and moved about like any attachment.
 * ElfEars-Original is the originally sized longer pointy ears.